tldr-pages/tldr/pages/osx/icalbuddy.md

 `icalBuddy uncompletedTasks`

-- Show a formated list separated by calendar for all events today:
+- Show a formatted list separated by calendar for all events today:

 `icalBuddy -f -sc eventsToday`